UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 ### Part 1: What's Different About Spartan?
 * Recommended solution was to make use of existing NeCTAR Research cloud with an expansion of general cloud compute provisioning and use of a smaller "true HPC" system on bare metal nodes.
 * Matches Sparta's citenzship structure.
 Spartan is not "HPC in the Cloud", it's a chimera HPC/Cloud hybrid.
-* Other institutions (e.g., University of Freibug) do "Cloud on HPC".
+* Other institutions (e.g., University of Freiburg) do "Cloud on HPC".
 -- *Slide End* --

 -- *Slide* --